aparo/pyes/docs/guide/reference/modules/node.rst

 This is a powerful setting allowing to simply create smart load balancers that take part in some of different API processing.
 Lets take an example:

 We can start a whole cluster of data nodes which do not even start an HTTP transport by setting **http.enabled** to **false**.
-Such nodes will communicate with one another using the :doc:`transport <./transport.html>`  module.
+Such nodes will communicate with one another using the :ref:`transport <es-guide-reference-modules-transport>`  module.
 In front of the cluster we can start one or more "non data" nodes which will start with HTTP enabled.
 All HTTP communication will be performed through these "non data" nodes.

 The benefit of using that is first the ability to create smart load balancers.
 These "non data" nodes are still part of the cluster, and they redirect operations exactly to the node that holds the relevant data.
 The other benefit is the fact that for scatter / gather based operations (such as search), these nodes will take part of the processing since they will start the scatter process, and perform the actual gather processing.